barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

 .. mchoice:: csv_reader_type_of_row
     :practice: T
     :answer_a: string
-    :answer_b: list
+    :answer_b: list/iterator
     :answer_c: dictionary
     :answer_d: integer
     :correct: b
     :feedback_a: It is not a string when you use a csv reader
-    :feedback_b: The csv reader returns each row as a list of string values
+    :feedback_b: The csv reader returns an iterator but you can process it like a list of strings
     :feedback_c: It is not a dictionary
     :feedback_d: It is not an integer